 Turmeric is not the only spice!
-Top 10 spices to aid digestion
+The top 10 for digestion

 It's great that turmeric has become so popular – but it's not the only star of the show!
 In Ayurveda we use spices or herbs in every meal, as they not only make food taste delicious but help to boost our enzyme function and digest our food.
 If food looks good, smells good and tastes good, we can savour it with all our senses, enjoy it more, and digest it better.

 So here are my top ten digestive and healing spices, along with their Ayurvedic properties (which dosha they balance, their taste, their quality, particular digestive effect, and when to avoid them).
 Since I'm writing for Westerners, I have left out the hottest spices (chilli, cayenne, ginger powder and paprika), as most of us shouldn't eat these, certainly not regularly.